Socca World Cup

 The Socca World Cup is an international socca competition contested by the men's national teams of the members of International Socca Federation.

 History

 The inaugural 2018 Socca World Cup took place in Lisbon, Portugal, at the purpose-built Trunkwala Stadium., from 23 till 29 September.
-Germany conquered Poland 1–0 in the final.
+Germany defeated Poland 1–0 in the final.
 The match was refereed by Mark Clattenburg.

-The tournament received international coverage, including endoresements from Lukas Podolski and the Neymar Foundation.
+The tournament received international coverage, including endorsements from Lukas Podolski and the Neymar Foundation.

 The 2019 Socca World Cup took place in Rethymno, Crete, from 12 till 20 October.
 It was won by Russia, who defeated Poland 3–2 in the final.

 The 2022 Socca World Cup was held in Budapest, Hungary, in September.

 The 2023 Socca World Cup was held in Essen, Germany, from 2 till 11 June.

 The 2024 Socca World Cup was held in Muscat, Oman, from 29 November to 7 December.